osu-wams/osu_migrations/README.md

 8. ### Views
    `drush migrate:import d7_views_migration`

+   If you have a list of views ID's you only want to migrate you can do that with:

+   `drush migrate:import d7_views_migration --idlist=events,event_list`

 9. ### Site Specific Migrations
    Create a new module under site_migrations and name it 'osu_migrations_site' where 'site' is some short version of the site working with.
 This will contain any configurations and migrations for this specific site that would not be